d630/blscd/doc/USAGE.md

 ##### CONFIGURATION

-There is no configuration file at present.
+There is no configuration file at present; you can use some environment variables instead.

-To use another opener and different colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.
+- To use another opener and different colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.

-For other keybindings see function `Blscd::GetInputKeyboard`.
+- Modify keybindings in function `Blscd::GetInputKeyboard`.

-Awk will only be used, if a directory contains 800 or more files.
-You may modify this value in function `Blscd::GetBlscdData`.
+- Awk will only be used, if a directory contains 800 or more files.
+You may edit this value in function `Blscd::GetBlscdData`.

-blscd is going to exit, if your terminal does not match the allowed height and width.
+- blscd is going to exit, if your terminal does not match the allowed height and width.
 See the head of `Blscd::DrawScreen` for this.

-Filtering of dotfiles works via GLOBIGNORE in `Blscd::GetBlscdData`.
+- Filtering of dotfiles works via GLOBIGNORE in `Blscd::GetBlscdData`.
 You can extend it easily; `man 1 bash` says:

 ```
         GLOBIGNORE
                 A  colon-separated  list of patterns defining the set of
                 filenames to be ignored by  pathname  expansion.
 If  a
                 filename  matched  by  a pathname expansion pattern also
                 matches one of the patterns in GLOBIGNORE, it is removed
                 from the list of matches.
 ```

 ##### TIPS

-You can reduce the start up time of blscd by replacing the tput commands in `Blscd::Init` with ASCII codes for your terminal.
+- You can reduce the start up time of blscd by replacing all tput commands in `Blscd::Init` with ASCII codes for your terminal.
 In this way, you may avoid a lot of subshells.

-blscd stores directory stats in associative arrays just for once; any filesystem events after that will be ignored.
+- blscd stores directory stats in associative arrays just for once; any filesystem events after that will be ignored.
 If you want to see all current files in a directory, quit blscd or reload everything via ^R.